secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 ### Step 4 - Communicating the change

 Once you’ve understood the impacts and who will be most impacted, start developing a communication plan.
 Analyzing team member engagement and impacts can help guide and engage team members through the change program.
 Communications can be updated per feedback from impacted groups.
+The timing of communications can also be different based on the impact analysis.

 Focus on delivering the right amount of detail to the right audience, through the right communications channel, and at the right time.
 We typically rely on slack channels to send organization-wide communications.
 Leverage the channels that will provide the most impact to ensure leaders and team members can articulate with clarity and purpose of the change project.